 MCF3M

-Functions and Applications, Grade 11, University/College Preparation

-This course introduces basic features of the function by extending students' experiences with quadratic relations.
-It focuses on guadratic, trigonometric, and exponential functions and their use in modelling real-world situations.
-Students will represent functions numerically, graphically, and algebraically; simplify expressions; solve equations; and solve problems relating to applications.
+Functions and Applications, Grade 11, University/College Preparation will represent functions numerically, graphically, and algebraically; simplify expressions; solve equations; and solve problems relating to applications.
 Students will reason mathematically and communicate their thinking as they solve multi-step problems.